What are the different homeschooling methods? I feel so overwhelmed!

 You may also want to subscribe to a homeschool magazine or visit websites that focus on different methods.
-See our links area for suggestions.
 Through trial and error, you’ll eventually settle into a method that best suits your family.

 What curriculum materials are available?
 How do I choose resources?

 So many companies market to homeschoolers these days that it tends to overwhelm new homeschoolers.
 Materials range from complete “school-in-a-box” curricula, complete with textbooks and tests, while other materials focus on a specific subject or learning method (unit studies, classical studies, Montessori, etc.).
 Other resources include your local library, educational television, documentaries and videos, experiment kits, local museums and zoos, field trips, etc.

 Before making any purchases, talk to other homeschoolers who’ve had several years of experience and look at materials first-hand.
 Try to find parents who have several children with different learning styles, and who aren’t locked into a specific curriculum.
 They’ll be able to share what works with each of their children, and what doesn’t work, and why.
 If they’re willing, arrange a time to view their materials so you can see them yourself before making a decision.

 You can find experienced homeschoolers at local support group meetings, or on the internet.
 My homeschooling guide (linked above) gives reviews favorite resources and curriculum.
 You can also view materials at a homeschool conference or used book fair.
 (Go in with an idea of what you want, though, or all the choices can get overwhelming – and expensive!)